ciscoheat/sveltekit-superforms/README.md

 </style>
 ```

+# Multiple and global forms

+There is only one `Page` and `ActionData` on a page, so multiple forms on the same page can cause trouble since it's hard to know which form updated `page`.
+An example is if you have a login form in the navigation that will be present on every page.
+Fortunately `sveltekit-superforms` has a simple solution for this, by setting `options.applyAction` to `false`, which will prevent it from updating `Page` and `ActionData`.
+If you want to make it completely self-contained, set `options.invalidateAll` to `false` as well.

 # Designing a CRUD interface

 That was the client configuration, now how about the server?
 Fortunately it's much less work, the `superValidate` function handles most things you can throw at it, and of course [Zod](https://zod.dev/) is an immense help with the actual validation, so you can focus on business logic.